-What is Lejour Vertical Mastopexy?
+What Is Lejour Vertical Mastopexy?

 Lejour Vertical Mastopexy is a type of breast surgery that involves a conservative vertical incision.
 This may also be referred to as a short-scar incision.
 The technique has been in use for many decades and has been refined by esteemed surgeons around the world to reshape the breasts with the most discreet scarring possible.

-Candidates for Lejour Vertical Mastopexy
+Candidates For Lejour Vertical Mastopexy Surgery

 Ideal candidates for Lejour Vertical Mastopexy are women who want to reduce moderately large breasts to a smaller size that is more proportionate to other body curves, such as the hips and shoulders.
 Dr. Rhee performs a thoughtful examination of breast tissue to ensure the vertical incision technique will achieve the desired outcome.
 In general, surgical candidates are in good health and do not smoke.